JerseyXS/Interactive-Lab-Hub/Lab 5/README.md

 ### Part B
 ### Construct a simple interaction.

+Pick one of the models you have tried, pick a class of objects, and experiment with prototyping an interaction.
+This can be as simple as the boat detector earlier.
+Try out different interactions outputs and inputs.
+**Describe and detail the interaction, as well as your experimentation.**

 In the age of COVID-19, businesses are tasked with "checking in" patrons by taking their temperature and ensuring they are wearing a mask.
 As the economy continues to open up , businesses will face a large influx of customers who they need to vet against public health guidelines.

 I designed a simple system that aims to automate the check-in process for patrons by automatically checking 1) temperature and 2) mask is worn properly.
 For the purposes of this lab, I am assuming the temperature check works correctly and will be focusing my machine learning model on gauging whether or not the user is wearing a mask in accordance with public safety guidelines.
 Concretly, I want the model to ensure that customers who expose their noses over their mask are flagged and denied entry until they adjust their mask.